Socially Fair Reinforcement Learning: Preliminaries

 \end{axiom} Namely, $W$ is independent of the indices of the agents.

 \begin{axiom}[\bf Continuity] Suppose $W(\pi_1; \rr) \ge W(\pi_2; \rr) \ge W(\pi_3; \rr)$ and let $q_j = q^{\pi_j}$ for $j \in \set{1,2,3}$.
 Then there exists $\alpha \in [0,1]$ such that

 \end{axiom}

 Namely, there is an intermediate policy between $\pi_1$ and $\pi_3$ that attains the same value as $\pi_2$ under $W$.
 Note that, we don't take direct convex combination of policies, rather we take convex combination in the occupancy measure.
-This is because the value function in an MDP is a non-linear function of policy, and there might not exist a policy of the form $\alpha \pi_1 + (1-\alpha) \pi_3$ that achieves the same value as $\pi_2$.
+This is because the value function in an MDP is a non-linear function of policy, and there might not be a policy of the form $\alpha \pi_1 + (1-\alpha) \pi_3$ achieving the same value as $\pi_2$.